Sustainable Exploration

 Why a Lab Is Necessary

-Research in the Lab is organized around decisions instead of domains or methods.
+Research in the Lab is organized around decisions rather than domains.

-• When is additional information worth the cost and delay?
+• When is additional information worth the delay and exposure?

 • When does waiting preserve more value than acting?